sam-19/chessboard-component/README.md

-# chessboard-element
+# chessboard-component

-A <chess-board> element for your web pages
+A web component to insert a custom <chess-board> element on your web pages.

 ## Documentation